Kong/docs.konghq.com/app/docs/enterprise/0.31-x/getting-started/adding-your-api.md

 A successful response means Kong is now forwarding requests made to `http://localhost:8000` to the `upstream_url` we configured in step #1, and is forwarding the response back to us.
-Kong knows to do this through the header defined in the above cURL request:
+Kong knows to do this through the header defined in the above cURL request `Host: example.com`

-* Host: &lt;given host&gt;

 ---